Kaharuddin Nasution: Early life

 Kaharuddin Nasution was born on 23 July 1925 in Medan, Dutch East Indies.
-He began his education at the Hollandsch-Inlandsche School (elementary school for native children) in 1930, and graduated from the school in 1937.
-He continued his studies at the Meer Uitgebreid Lager Onderwijs (junior high school) in Medan, and graduated from the school in 1940.
+He began his education at the Hollandsch-Inlandsche School (an elementary school for native children) in 1930, and graduated from the school in 1937.
+He continued his studies at the Meer Uitgebreid Lager Onderwijs (junior high school) in Medan and graduated from the school in 1940.

-After graduating from the school, he was sent by his parents to the Institut Nasional Syafei (National Syafei Institute) in Kayutanam, West Sumatra, which was owned by Inyiek Mohammad Syafei, future Minister of Education.
-He did not graduate from the school, and returned to Medan in 1941.
+After graduating from the school, he was sent by his parents to the Indonesisch-Nederlandsche School in Kayutanam, West Sumatra, which was owned by Inyiek Mohammad Syafei, future Minister of Education.
+He did not graduate from the school and returned to Medan in 1941.

 In the Imperial Japanese Navy

 During the Japanese occupation of the Dutch East Indies, a recruitment for Imperial Japanese Navy (IJN) officers was held in Medan.
-Nasution joined the recruitment program, and underwent naval educations in Bandung and Kyoto.
+Nasution joined the recruitment program and underwent naval education in Bandung and Kyoto.
 He was finally given the rank of lieutenant and became the steersman in the Haraokamaru ship in 1944.
-He participated in the Pacific Theater and fought against the US forces in the Solomon Islands campaign and in the Philippines campaign.
+He participated in the Pacific Theater and fought against the US forces in the Solomon Islands campaign and the Philippines campaign.
 During a naval battle in the Philippines, his ship was hit and caught fire.
 Nasution was injured and almost died.

 After the surrender of Japan, all IJN ships were ordered to return to Japan.
 When his ship anchored in Tokyo, Nasution heard a radio broadcast about the proclamation of Indonesian Independence.
-Nasution deserted his ship and secretly got on board of a cargo ship that was heading for Southeast Asia.
-After the ship arrived in Singapore, Nasution got on board of another ship that was heading to Jakarta.
+Nasution deserted his ship and secretly got on board a cargo ship that was heading for Southeast Asia.
+After the ship arrived in Singapore, Nasution got on board another ship that was heading to Jakarta.

 In the Indonesian Army

 Indonesian National Revolution

 After arriving in Jakarta, Nasution joined the fledgling Indonesian Army.
-He was given the rank of second lieutenant, and became the commander of the Mobile Battalion Company.
+He was given the rank of second lieutenant and became the commander of the Mobile Battalion Company.
 As the commander of the mobile battalion, he was tasked to safeguard the demarcation line between the Indonesian army and the Dutch forces in West Java, Central Java, and East Java.

 In 1948, he was promoted to first lieutenant and was put as the commander of the Siliwangi War Battalion.
-During this period, he took part in crushing the Madiun Affair in Solo, Wonogiri, Ponorogo, Madiun, and faced the Dutch forces during the Politionele Acties and the Legion of Ratu Adil during the APRA coup d'état.
+During this period, he took part in crushing the Madiun Affair in Solo, Wonogiri, Ponorogo, and Madiun, and faced the Dutch forces during the politionele acties and the Legion of the Just Ruler during the APRA coup d'état.

 Post-revolution

-After the Indonesian National Revolution ended, he was promoted to captain in 1950, but still held the same command.
+After the Indonesian National Revolution ended, he was promoted to captain in 1950 but still held the same command.
 In 1953, Nasution was transferred to the Jakarta Military Command as the Commander of the 1st BASIS Battalion.
-He became the acting commander of the Jakarta Military Command after the previous commander, Akil Prawiradiredja, was put into house arrest.
+He became the acting commander of the Jakarta Military Command after the previous commander, Akil Prawiradiredja, was put on house arrest.